Madarao Kogen Mountain Resort

 During Golden Week (the beginning of May), the Na-no-hana (Canola Blossom) festival is held in Iiyama.
 The Na-no-hana park overlooks the river and the plain and is a great spot for some random flower viewing and a picnic!

 The Lake Nojiri Triathlon is an increasingly popular event for both contestants and spectators.
 It held every year around the middle of July.
-The 2009 race was be on 5th July and Lake Nojiri Triathlon entry forms can be found here (in Japanese).
+Lake Nojiri Triathlon entry forms can be found here (in Japanese).
 Competitors came from all over Japan as well as overseas.

 Obuse Marathon - Run in the historic town of Obuse in July.
 Entry details can be found here.
 Entry includes free transport between Nagano and Obuse on special extra trains, free shuttle bus service between the start and finish areas, t-shirt, water, sports drink, as well as fruit and drinks after the race.